Presburger Arithmetic with algebraic scalar multiplications: Introduction

 \subsection{Proofs outline}

 Let \textup{S1S} be the monadic second order theory of $(\N,+1)$, where $+1$ denotes the usual successor function, and let \textup{WS1S} be the weak monadic second order theory of $(\N,+1)$, that is the monadic second order logic of $(\N,+1)$ in which quantification over sets is restricted to quantification over finite subsets.
 The main results of \cite{H} states that for quadratic $\alpha$, one can decide $T_{\alpha}$-sentences by translating them into corresponding \textup{S1S}-sentences, and then decide the latter.
-Since $\alpha$-PA sentences form a subset of all $T_{\alpha}$-sentences, this methods can be used to decide $\alpha$-PA sentences.
-Thus, upper and lower complexity bounds for \textup{S1S} can theoretically be transferred to deciding $\alpha$-PA sentences.
+Since $\alpha$-PA sentences form a subset of all $T_{\alpha}$-sentences, this method can be used to decide $\alpha$-PA sentences.
+Thus, upper complexity bounds for \textup{S1S} can theoretically be transferred to deciding $\alpha$-PA sentences.
+Moreover, the work in \cite{H} also shows that one can translate \textup{S1S}-sentences into $T_{\alpha}$-sentences.
 However, no efficient direct translation between $\cal{L}_{\alpha}$-sentence and \textup{S1S}-sentence was given in~\cite{H2,H}.
 Ideally, one would like to do this translation with as few extra alternations of quantifiers as possible.
 In Theorems~\ref{th:quad-upper} and~\ref{th:quad_lower}, we explicitly quantify this translation.
-We slightly strengthen the result from \cite{H} by showing that one can translate $\al$-PA sentences to \textup{WS1S}-sentences.
+We strengthen the result from \cite{H} by showing that one can translate $\al$-PA sentences to \textup{WS1S}-sentences.
+The translation then allows to us find upper and lower complexity bounds for deciding $\alpha$-PA sentences.